Trigger configuration

 Conditional trigger template

-The following template demonstrates the form of a JSON configuration for a conditional trigger:
+The following template demonstrates the structure of a JSON configuration for a conditional trigger:

 "triggers": [